vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/test/README.md

   - `DEFAULT_REGISTRY_URL` is a valid OCI registry to store kpack images, like `https://index.docker.io/v1/`
   - `DEFAULT_REGISTRY_USERNAME` and `DEFAULT_REGISTRY_PASSWORD` are the credentials for the specified registry.

-- A `supplychain-example-values.yaml` file containing the following informaiton:
+- A `supplychain-example-values.yaml` file containing the following information:

   ```yaml
   kpack: